Hot Fuels/ Cold Fuels

 The variations in solar heating by time and place make the fuel an unstable element in the fire triangle.
 Learn to observe sun and shade patterns to see fuel flammability variations.
 Predict fire behavior potentials based upon your observations.

-Figure n. is a photo of a wooden fence with a part in the sun and a part in the shade.
+Above is a photo/video of a wooden fence with a part in the sun and a part in the shade.
 This fence is giving off moisture to the air in the form of steam on the part in the sun.
 This demonstrates that it is the solar radiation that is heating the wood in the sun, and the effect is the drying the wood.
 The relative humidity is not drying the fuel, the sun is.

 On the fireground, the relative humidity is not the cause of variations in fuel flammability by time and place, rather it is the sun.
 Humidity only plays a part in changing the fuel moisture when there is no other radiation impacting the fuel.
 For instance, at night.